 Closely related persons may be employed at the College provided there is no direct reporting relationship between them.
 Employees should not be in the position of supervising, directing, setting the pay, or making final decisions regarding the terms and conditions of employment and/or compensation for their spouses, domestic partners, children, parents, sisters, brothers and other closely related relatives, as determined by human resources and President’s Staff.

-All regular employees are required to satisfactorily complete a period of orientation of up to three months, during which time the employee will receive general information about the College, and specific information/instruction regarding the department and position.
+All regular employees are required to satisfactorily complete a period of orientation (probation) of three months, during which time the employee will receive general information about the College, and specific information/instruction regarding the department and position.
 The College reserves the right to extend an employee's period of orientation.
 New employees shall have continuing informal performance appraisal and a formal written performance appraisal at the satisfactory completion of the period of orientation.
 During the period of orientation and any time thereafter, the employment relationship may be terminated by either party with or without cause.

 In general, full-time employment at Kalamazoo College means that the College is the primary employer and that College assignments take priority with respect to the employee's working time.
 Supervisors should be informed before a commitment to substantial outside employment is made.